monatemedia/docker-engine-on-linux/README.md

 denlin services
 ```

-From services menu select `create-github-actions-secret`.
+From services menu select `create-github-actions-secret-pat`.

 This script stores your PAT in your project's Repository secrets.